UMassQIS/QNumericsSchool/program.md

 **Optimal control of quantum systems** \\
 *Main instructor: Andy Goldschmidt*

-Andy, Aaron and Jack will teach us about how to achieve optimal control for quantum systems.
+Andy and Jack will teach us about how to achieve optimal control for quantum systems.
 Includes getting hands on with their package Piccolo.jl.